UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

 Users can use install the DODFMiner and call its modules and functions in their python scripts.
 Following are some of the imports you might want to do, while using as a library::

-    from dodfminer import extract
+    from dodfminer import acts
-    from dodfminer import downloader
+    from dodfminer import Downloader
-    from dodfminer.extract import regex
+    from dodfminer import ActsExtractor
-    from dodfminer.downloader import core
+    from dodfminer import ContentExtractor

 The details of using the DODFMiner modules and functions are described in this documentation, in the following sections.